 - The enemy of success

-Jesus likened the kingdom of God to a mustard seed, a nondescript uninteresting common seed that no one would worry about if some were lost.
-It’s like seeing a one-cent coin on the road.
-Few would stoop to pick it up because on its own its worthless.
-But if one had a million of them then we would go and cash them in.
+Jesus likened the kingdom of God to a mustard seed.
+This seed is a nondescript uninteresting common seed that no one would worry about if they lost a few.
+It’s like seeing a five-cent coin on the road.
+Few would stoop to pick it up because it’s almost worthless.
+But if one had a hoard of them then they would go and cash them in.
 However, in the kingdom of God everything has value, everything counts.
 God doesn’t take anything for granted.
 Neither should we.
 For example, amazing as it may sound to the rich, the bible teaches us that it is the poor that are rich in faith.

 Jesus made an interesting statement when teaching his disciples the meaning of the parable of the sower.
 He challenged them, “don’t you understand this parable?
 If you don’t, then how will you be able to understand all the others that I give you?”
 (Mk 4: 11: Matt 13; Lk 8).